 Pneumonia is a very popular term but perhaps very misunderstood.

-These statements are very untrue.
-As a matter of fact, pneumonia can affect people of all ages and can cause mild to severe illness.
-Also, it is not directly caused by cold weather.
+It can affect people of all ages and can cause mild to severe illness.
+It is also contagious.

 According to the World Health Organization, pneumonia is the leading cause of death in children under 5 years of age, killing about 920,136 children worldwide in 2015.